Momentum Memory for Knowledge Distillation in Computational Pathology¶

 | WSI baseline | 73.9±3.1 | No distillation |

-| WSI + WSI Alignment only | 75.2±2.4 | Memory shaped by WSI only |
+| WSI + WSI Alignment only | 75.2±2.4 | Memory shaped only by WSI |

-| WSI + Omics Alignment only | 75.7±2.5 | Memory calibrated by omics only |
+| WSI + Omics Alignment only | 75.7±2.5 | Memory calibrated only by Omics |

-| w/o Omics Recon | 78.0±3.6 | Unstable omics encoding |
+| No Omics Recon | 78.0±3.6 | Unstable omics encoding |

-| MoMKD (Full) | 79.6±0.7 | All components combined |
+| MoMKD (Full) | 79.6±0.7 | Synergy of all components |

-Fixed vs. Momentum Memory: Momentum memory yields +4.4% on HER2 and +5.9% on the in-house set.
-Fixed memory collapses under domain shift (81.9→73.5%), while momentum memory remains robust (82.3→79.4%).
+Fixed vs. Momentum Memory: Momentum memory provided a +4.4% gain on HER2 and +5.9% on in-house data.
+Performance for fixed memory collapsed during cross-domain testing (81.9% \(\rightarrow\) 73.5%), while momentum memory remained robust (82.3% \(\rightarrow\) 79.4%).

 Key Findings¶